xmos/lib_xua/README.rst

 Summary
 -------

-lib_xua contains shared components for use in the XMOS USB Audio (XUA) Refererence Designs.
+lib_xua contains shared components for use in the XMOS USB Audio (XUA) Reference Designs.

 These components enable the development of USB Audio devices on the XMOS xCORE architecture.

 Features
 ~~~~~~~~

-Key features of the various applications in this repository are as follows
+Key features of the various components in this repository are as follows

 - USB Audio Class 1.0/2.0 Compliant